-W hile your first thought when you hear about air purifiers is HEPA filtration, the truth is that there are multiple technologies the systems can use in their operation, and one of the options that is sought-after for its air sanitization properties is UV light technology.
-Since its inception, UV light has been used for the disinfection of water, air, and surfaces.
+W hile your first thought when you hear about air purifiers is HEPA filtration, the truth is that there are multiple technologies the systems can use in their operation, and one of the options that are sought-after for its air sanitization properties is UV light technology.
+Since its inception, UV light has been employed for the disinfection of water, air, and surfaces.

-Its role in an air filtration system is to safely kill mold, mildew, germs, bacteria, and microorganisms it generally encounters, leaving behind safe air for you to breathe.
-Continue to read and learn more about UV light systems and how they work so that you can decide whether it is suited for your air pollution reduction needs or not.
+Its role in an air filtering system is to safely kill mold, mildew, germs, bacteria, and microorganisms it generally encounters, leaving behind safe air for you to inhale.
+Continue to read and learn more about UV light systems and their operating properties to decide whether or not this is a viable solution for you to combat poor indoor air quality.

-They use short-wave UV light, which is known as UV-C light, to destroy the DNA composition of microorganisms encountered in the air that is passed through the system, inactivating them so that they won’t pose a threat to your health.
-Made to reduce indoor air pollution as all air purification systems, what sets them apart is the superior germicidal property that makes them different and more effective than systems that contain UV technology but don’t use it to its fullest for air pollutant elimination.
+They use short-wave UV light, which is known as UV-C light, to destroy the DNA composition of microorganisms encountered in the air, inactivating them so that they won’t pose a threat to your health.
+Made to reduce indoor air pollution as all air purification systems.
+What sets them apart, however, is the superior germicidal property that makes them different and more effective than systems that contain UV technology but don’t use it to its fullest for air pollutant elimination.

-Note: UV air filtering systems are rarely standalone as they are not as efficient at trapping airborne particles as they would be in combination with a HEPA filtration system.
-This is why you are most likely to find systems that feature both filtering technologies and why it is recommended to opt for a system of the sort if you seek to fully rid the air of allergens and microorganisms polluting it.
+Note: UV air filtering systems are rarely standalone as they are not as efficient at trapping airborne particles as they are when utilized in a HEPA filtration system.
+This is why you are most likely to find systems that feature both filtering technologies and why it is recommended to opt for a system of the sort if you seek to cleanse the air of allergens and microorganisms polluting it.

 The ABC’s of UV

-A part of the light spectrum that we can feel but cannot see, only when the sun blisters does it makes its presence felt.
-It is comprised of three distinct subdivisions, each with their own properties and characteristics:
+While we cannot see this sequence of the light spectrum, we can feel it.
+But this happens only when the sun blisters.
+It is comprised of 3 distinct subdivisions, each with their properties and characteristics:

-- UV-A: 315 to 400 nm wavelength, vibrating at a very slow pace.
-It covers approximately 95% of the sun’s radiation and is used in tanning booths and disinfection tools.
+- UV-A: 315 to 400 nm, vibrating at a slow pace.
+It covers approximately 95% of the sun’s radiation and is employed in tanning booths and disinfection tools.

-- UV-B: 280 to 315 nm wavelength, vibrating at a slightly faster pace than the previous category.
+- UV-B: 280 to 315 nm, vibrating at a slightly faster pace than the previous category.
 About 95% of it is absorbed by the Earth’s atmosphere and it is commonly used in plant growth, altering plant hormones.

-- UV-C: 100 to 280 nm wavelength, vibrating at the fastest pace.
+- UV-C: 100 to 280 nm, vibrating at the fastest pace.
 It is completely absorbed by the ozone layer.
-It is commonly used in air purification systems as it flaunts the highest efficiency when it comes to killing microorganisms.
-Plug-in air purifiers generally rely on UV light in their operation as well, their efficiency toward cleaning air in a smaller-size space being amped by the presence of UV technology which tackles microorganisms.
+It is generally utilized in air cleaners as it flaunts the highest efficiency when it comes to killing microorganisms.
+Plug-in air purifiers generally rely on UV light in their operation as well, their efficiency toward cleaning the air in a smaller-size space being amped by the existence of UV technology which tackles microbes.

 Air Pollution Reduction Performance

-It is the most effective process for deactivating microorganisms.
-Indeed, high levels of UV radiation are requisite to alter the DNA of certain mold and bacteria spores, but it’s not difficult to encounter a system that provides the needed performance prowess and exposure time to solve air quality and sanitize the air as needed for your well-being.
+It is the most potent process for deactivating microorganisms.
+Indeed, elevated levels of UV irradiation are requisite to alter the DNA of certain mold and bacteria spores, but it’s not difficult to encounter a system that provides the needed performance prowess and exposure time to solve air quality and sanitize the air as needed for your well-being.

-While effective up to a point, UV purification is not fully reliable when it comes to the removal of smoke, mold, pet dander, and chemical fumes from the air, common allergy and asthma attack triggering particles.
-Moreover, there are particles that are actually invulnerable to UV radiation, a system that solely relies on this technology proving worthless in their reduction.
+While effective up to a point, UV purification is not fully reliable when it comes to the removal of removal of smoke, mold, pet dander, and chemical fumes from the air, common allergy and asthma attack triggering particles.
+Moreover, some specks are invulnerable to UV radiation, a system that solely relies on this technology proving worthless in their reduction.

 Even in a deactivated state, mold spores can still trigger allergy symptoms.
-Thus, optimal performance is only provided by a combination of UV and HEPA purification.
+Thus, optimal performance is only provided by a mixture of UV and HEPA purification.

-UV light is completely inefficient against volatile organic compounds, so if you tested the air for VOC levels and found that pollution levels are high, better go for a HEPA air purifying system that doesn’t use UV technology or provides you the option to turn the UV function on/off as you see fit.
-There is the risk to alter VOCs because of UV radiation exposure, which will lead to their transformation into more hazardous compounds, so beware that air quality testing should be performed beforehand to not make a bad situation worse.
+UV light is completely inefficient against volatile organic compounds.
+Thus, if you tested the air for VOC levels and found that pollution levels are high, better go for a HEPA air purifying system that doesn’t use UV technology or provides you the option to turn the UV function on/off as you see fit.
+There is the risk to alter VOCs because of UV radiation exposure, which will lead to their transformation into more hazardous compounds, so beware that air quality testing should be performed beforehand to not create a bad situation worse.

 Repercussions of UV light overexposure: